<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 The other types of hazards listed in the OSHA definition of "hazardous chemical" are discussed in detail later in the HazCom 2012 regulation.
 "Hazard not otherwise classified," or HNOC, is a catch-all category for hazards that haven't been described in the regulation, but are still recognized as hazards.

 Some of the most important rules in subparts H and Z apply to a variety of industries, applications, and materials.
-Even when none of the other chemical regulations from OSHA apply, it's important to understand and follow these requirements.
+Even when other OSHA standards do not apply, employers still need to understand and follow these baseline requirements for managing chemical hazards.

 In addition to the key regulations that apply to many facilities, OSHA provides some rules covering general groups of materials.